Rick Bowness: Tampa Bay Lightning

 Bowness joined the Tampa Bay Lightning as an associate coach on June 3, 2013, joining first-year head coach Jon Cooper.
 His responsibilities included the team's defense and penalty-killing, the same responsibilities he had the previous seven years in Vancouver.

 On February 7, 2015, Bowness coached in his 2000th game in the NHL.
-The Lightning went all the way to the 2015 Stanley Cup Finals but would fall to the Chicago Blackhawks in a close six game series.
+The Lightning went all the way to the 2015 Stanley Cup Final but would fall to the Chicago Blackhawks in a close six game series.

-The Lightning would go on another lengthy playoff run as they would lose in the Eastern Conference Finals in the 2016 playoffs in seven games to the Pittsburgh Penguins, one win short from back-to-back appearances in the Stanley Cup Finals.
+The Lightning would go on another lengthy playoff run as they would lose in the Eastern Conference Finals in the 2016 playoffs in seven games to the Pittsburgh Penguins, one win short from back-to-back appearances in the Stanley Cup Final.

 On June 14, 2016, Bowness signed a multi-year extension with the Lightning.
 On February 10, 2017, Bowness coached his 2,165th NHL game in a 2–1 shootout loss to the Minnesota Wild, passing Scotty Bowman for the most games coached as a head and assistant combined.
 Due to injuries with certain players throughout the 2016–17 season, the Lightning would miss the 2017 playoffs by one point.

-He was dismissed on May 31, 2018, after general manager Steve Yzerman called the defense "not quite good enough" during the 2017–18 regular season where the Lightning finished as the top seed in the Eastern Conference and the 2018 playoffs which saw the Lightning reach the Eastern Conference Finals and losing in seven games to the second-seeded and eventual Stanley Cup champion Washington Capitals, one win short from the Stanley Cup Finals once more.
+He was dismissed on May 31, 2018, after general manager Steve Yzerman called the defense "not quite good enough" during the 2017–18 regular season where the Lightning finished as the top seed in the Eastern Conference and the 2018 playoffs which saw the Lightning reach the Eastern Conference Finals and losing in seven games to the second-seeded and eventual Stanley Cup champion Washington Capitals, one win short from the Stanley Cup Final once more.

 Dallas Stars

 Bowness was hired by the Dallas Stars as an assistant coach on June 22, 2018.

 On December 10, 2019, he was named interim head coach of the Stars after Jim Montgomery was fired due to unprofessional conduct.
 At the time of his promotion, Bowness had a career record of 123–289–51 as a head coach.
-He led the Stars to the Stanley Cup Finals where they lost to his former team, the Tampa Bay Lightning, in six games.
+He led the Stars to the Stanley Cup Final where they lost to his former team, the Tampa Bay Lightning, in six games.

 On October 29, 2020, he was named the Stars' 24th head coach in the franchise history.
 After a disappointing COVID-19-shortened 2020–21 campaign, Bowness guided the Stars back to the postseason in 2022 where they lost a close seven-game series to the Calgary Flames.

 Shortly after Dallas' elimination from the 2022, and with his contract set to expire, Bowness stepped away from his position on May 20, 2022.